Outdated or Unsupported Browser Detected

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-To provide staff with information and tips on providing appeal rights and due process information to consumers.
+To provide information and tips on providing appeal rights and due process information to consumers.

-You must provide appeal rights in writing to all applicants and eligible individuals at certain stages in the VR process, supplementing when necessary via the individual’s preferred mode of communication (including email).
-You must also provide appeal rights any time a good or service a consumer or applicant requests is denied, reduced, suspended, or terminated by DVR.
+DVR must provide appeal rights in writing to all applicants and eligible individuals at certain stages in the VR process, supplementing when necessary, via the individual’s preferred mode of communication (including email).
+DVR must also provide appeal rights any time a consumer or applicant’s request for a good or service is denied, reduced, suspended, or terminated by DVR.

-For example, if a good or service is requested and denied during a general conversation about services, you must inform the consumer of their appeal rights including the reason for the denial.
+For example, during a general conversation about services, if a good or service is requested and denied, DVR must inform the consumer of their appeal rights including the reason for the denial with reference to the specific policies or federal regulation citation(s).

 Appeal rights must be provided at the following points in every consumer case: